-I wasn’t always an “old white guy.”
+I wasn’t always an “old white guy,” as some people in Pacifica Radio put it — when I wasn’t around.
 Once upon a time, I was a skinny, olive-skinned kid growing up in the Big Apple, one of eight million stories in that sprawling mega-city, outgoing, carefree and basically secure – for a while.
 But then Grandpa, the family patriarch who taught me about life and art, had a heart attack and died unexpectedly, and my caregiver retired (mom worked to bring in extra income) just as my sister was on the way.
 It was all very confusing.
 The world I’d come to take for granted was changing fast and I didn't understand.

 A year later, I became seriously ill.
 It was a mysterious malady, never precisely diagnosed.
 Whatever the reason, getting sick changed my life.
 Mostly alone for months in my room, drawing and reading, discovering how to nurture myself in virtual isolation, I became more introverted and guarded.
 The experience reinforced a feeling of aloneness, yet also helped me to develop a defense in the face of loss, pain and alienation.
 I emerged with new strength, and a definite sense of separation.

 Now I saw myself as an outsider, my “philosophy” becoming the naive assertion that whatever most people did or liked couldn’t be much good.
 If all the kids drank Coke or chewed gum, I was damned if I was going to follow along.
 I declined to join the "in crowd," even though they were willing to accept me.
 Instead, I gravitated to other outsiders, weird kids with special gifts and unusual ideas.